 However, I think that brie can just as easily go completely savory.
-This Savory Baked Brie with basil pesto and roasted garlic cloves demonstrates that baked brie doesn’t HAVE to be sweet to be delicious.
+This Savory Baked Brie recipe with basil pesto and roasted garlic cloves demonstrates that baked brie doesn’t HAVE to be sweet to be delicious.

 I love brie so much because it’s so rich and smooth, and melts like a dream.
 This savory baked brie has been a hit at every party I’ve served it at (I love it on a breakfast charcuterie board with bacon in the oven, too).

 What does brie taste like?

 If you’ve never tried brie cheese, you really should!
 Tasting it yourself is the best way to know whether you like it.
 If you want to sample without commitment, most upscale grocery stores with a cheese counter will let you try a piece for free.